zyme-xd/rblx-rip/README.md

 ![rblx-rip](raccoon.ico)

 An open-source roblox ripping tool.
 #### THIS IS NO LONGER MAINTAINED!!!
-THE CODE FOR THIS IS SO SHIT SO IF IT BREAKS DON'T BE SHOCKED
+THE CODE FOR THIS IS SO SHIT SO IF IT BREAKS DON'T BE SHOCKED!!!
 #### Please note, some assets need to be public to be ripped.
 **Bundle ID's are also NOT supported.
 If you are downloading a bundle, find the normal ID for the bundle.**
 # Usage